doughodson/sedris/README.md

 * Created build files for Visual Studio 2013/2015/2017 and Linux GCC/Clang make system using premake.
 * Cleaned up include file paths in SRM library.
 * Removed code (some very old) oriented at exporting various things to DLLs.
+* Separated SRM library C wrapper code from C++ code and created a new wrapper library.
-* Removed several 'using namespace' directives in header files.
+* Removed several 'using namespace' directives in C++ header files.
 * Cleaned up many header files and removed RCS revision control generated tags - code slowly becoming readable.
+* Create license file in root directory (as suggested by GitHub) to reduce clutter within code files.
+* Renamed C++ public header for SRM library to be .hpp as opposed to .h.
+Since SRM is a mixture of C and C++ code, this help keeps this distinction more clear.

 To do/in-progress:

-* Remove unnecessary includes and/or old C header files.
+* Remove unnecessary includes and/or old C header files from C++ code (e.g., math.h, string.h, etc.).
-* Remove as many include files from headers as possible.
-This means make maximum use of forward references as possible.
+* Make maximum use of forward references as possible.
-* Rename, if sensible C++ header files to .hpp - because SEDRIS is a mixture of C and C++ code, this help ensure the distinction is clear.
 * Remove legacy compiler/platform support - basically remove as many conditional compilation macros, etc, as possible.
 * Update codebase to leverage more modern C++ features.
 * Test to ensure code works as intended.